Access a team of health care providers to support quality care

 - Increase the efficiency of a practice and streamline processes to maximize time and capacity.

-- Improve the satisfaction of GPs, staff and partners.
+- Improve the satisfaction of family doctors, staff and partners.

-Team-based care models aim to attract new doctors to family practice to further reduce pressures on existing GPs and communities.
+Team-based care models aim to attract new doctors to family practice to further reduce pressures on existing family physicians and communities.

-Opportunities for GPs to work with teams are increasing as new models of care evolve in BC communities.
+Opportunities for family doctors to work with teams are increasing as new models of care evolve in BC communities.
 Family doctors can:

 - Use their EMR data (panel management) to understand their patients’ needs and arrange for appropriate team-based support to serve those needs.